 JARED oN THE ISSUES

-I'm a 4th generation Wyomingite committed to preserving our western way of life.
+I'm a Wyoming native, UW graduate, and small business owner right here in Cheyenne, committed to preserving our western way of life.
 Above everything I do, I'm a devoted husband and father.
-I have three beautiful children.
-I'm also a small business owner and an attorney, operating in downtown Cheyenne.
-Currently I serve on the Joint Appropriations Committee and I'm the Chairman of the Select Committee on Blockchain, Financial Technology, and Digital Innovation Technology.
+I have three beautiful children who attend school in House District 11.
+Currently I serve in Legislative Leadership as the House Majority Whip.
+I am also the Chairman of the Judiciary Committee, and Co-Chairman of the Select Committee on Blockchain, Financial Technology, and Digital Innovation Technology.

 JOBS & ECONOMY